amirhossein2831/message-brokering/README.md

 ```
 ### 6. Shutdown...

-you need to wait for a kill signal for shutdown so after kill signal you can shutdown redis,rabbit,kafka....
+you need to wait for a kill signal for shutdown so after kill signal you can shutdown

 ```go
 sigChan := make(chan os.Signal, 1)